JMLegere/symbol-mapping/README.md

 # Symbol Mapping

-This repository contains a simple FastAPI application that exposes a single `GET /` endpoint returning a Hello World message.
+This project implements a small FastAPI service for symbol mapping.
+It exposes `POST /v1/mappings/{service}` where `{service}` is one of the predefined mapping directions such as `cusip2figi` or `figi2isin`.

 ## Development